Updates to Durham's Design District Zoning Regulations

 These updates primarily focus on the current regulations as applied to Downtown and the Ninth Street Compact Neighborhood.
 Future amendments in the coming years are anticipated, as necessary, as staff work on establishing the Design District zoning on the future light rail station areas with Compact Neighborhood Tier designations.

-Below is the second set of draft revisions of the consolidated design district regulations, updated from the first draft released in September.
-This draft will also be reviewed by the Joint City-County Planning Committee (JCCPC) on January 4, 2017.
+Below is the draft revisions of the consolidated design district regulations, updated from the December 2016 public review draft.
+The Planning commission received this draft as an informational item at its March meeting.
 All text is shown as underlined to reflect the creation of the new Article 16, Design Districts, even if the text reflects current standards.
+A primary difference from this version versus previous drafts is that landscaping and parking standards (except for Street Tree requirements) remain in the respective articles (Articles 9 and 10), instead of incorporated into Article 16.
 New or substantial changes to existing regulations, however, are highlighted in GREY.

 - Sec.
 16.1: Applicability and Uses